pixelyunicorn/2019.melody.dev/_posts/2015-11-03-construct/2015-11-03-construct.md

 instead of Platformer.)

 FYI — the free version has some limits.
 You’ll get higher limits for creating a free account.

-If you’re still hitting the limits, just post a message on chat.srnd.org in #helpdesk and we’ll get you login information for one of our accounts.
+> If you're atttending CodeDay and still hitting the limits, just post a message on chat.srnd.org in #helpdesk and we’ll get you login information for one of our accounts.